defridge/HeritageHousing/README.md

      - `app.py` for the Streamlit app.
      - `Procfile` to specify the command to run the Streamlit app.
      - `setup.sh` for setting up the configuration for Streamlit.
-     - `requirements.txt` to include only the lightweight dependencies required for deployment.
+     - `requirements-notebooks.txt` to include only the lightweight dependencies required for deployment.

 3. **Create a Heroku App**:
    - In your Heroku dashboard, click **New** and create a new app.